sivahuang77/citrux-cli/docs/get-started/authentication.md

 > Google Cloud project for authentication.

-When you sign in using your Google account, you may need to configure a Google Cloud project for Gemini CLI to use.
+When you sign in using your Google account, you may need to configure a Google Cloud project for Citrux CLI to use.
 This applies when you meet at least one of the following conditions:

 - You are using a Company, School, or Google Workspace account.
 - You are using a Gemini Code Assist license from the Google Developer Program.
 - You are using a license from a Gemini Code Assist subscription.

-To configure Gemini CLI to use a Google Cloud project, do the following:
+To configure Citrux CLI to use a Google Cloud project, do the following:

 1. [Find your Google Cloud Project ID](https://support.google.com/googleapi/answer/7014113).